limwei-ps/cortex-test/README_Cortex_PointStar.md

     - [Move the files into the DAG bucket](#move-the-files-into-the-dag-bucket)
     - [Spin Up Composer](#spin--up-cloud-composer)
     - Setup connections (mandatory) for composer and pypackage (if required)
+2. [Sensitive Data Protection]
+    - Existing Cortex uses data governance in BigQuery consisting of data masking(data stewardship) and access control at row, column and table level
+    - Use risk analysis methods before de-identification to help determine an effective de-identification strategy
+    - Use sensitive data discover to generate profiles for your data across an organization, folder, or project.
+These profiles contain metrics and metadata about your data assets and help you determine where sensitive and high-risk data reside.
+    - Use sensitive data inspection to perform a deep scan of an individual resource to find instances of sensitive data.
+Recommendation is to use this for high risk data, especially useful if for unstructured data.
+Data Loss Prevention API is used here
+    - Use sensitive data de-identification if masking from data governance in BQ is insufficient.
+Either de-identify at query time and de-identify leading to new copy of table.
+Data Loss Prevention API is used here
+    - Use risk analysis methods after de-identification to monitor for any changes or outliers.

 # FAQ